fosshostorg/policy/README.txt

               as perceived by Fosshost,
            3. any specific technical or organizational risk we find tenant/prospect poses to us or the community,
-           4. any other specific concerns we may at our sole digression find and duly deliberate and record.
+           4. any other specific concerns we may at our sole discretion find and duly deliberate and record.
   4. To go further, together ("cooperate", "colaborate"), meaning
      1. we use and provide only FOSS software as part of our service, and while
-     2. we may at our digression use other commercial/non-FOSS software, nevertheless
+     2. we may at our discretion use other commercial/non-FOSS software, nevertheless
      3. we work to remove any non-FOSS software from our operating practices, and